-Costs for the 2017-18 season will be determined soon.
-Costs for the 2016-17 season ranged from $385-$450-$675-$786, depending on the level of play/commitment.
+Costs for the 2017-18 season includes the "green" package at $670 or the "gold" package at $425.
+Players will also be required to purchase their uniform at an additional cost.
 Payment plans and discounts will be available.
 Need-based scholarships are also available.
 Anyone requesting financial assistance must complete the scholarship application during Fall Registration and provide the required documentation.
 Players will not be allowed to practice or play without financial arrangements in place.
 No player with an unpaid balance when we move outdoors in April will receive a player pass or uniform.

 Levels of Competition

 BWNYJSL teams are placed in different divisions, with Division A being the most competitive and advanced.
 We always try to have BWNYJSL put our teams in divisions that are challenging and competitive.
 We therefore have teams play in A divisions, but also in D divisions.
 Being placed in the appropriate divisions makes the season enjoyable for everyone.
 Go to this link to check out the BWNYJSL website.

 Practices are an important part of a player’s development and a team’s cohesiveness and success.
 Players are expected to abide by the following guidelines: